tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When you cast a daily divine spell on an ally, that ally also heals 10 hit points.

 **Quirk:** Insists on courtesy even in situations where none should be required.

 ---

+#### Wreath of the Ancient Woods

+_Recharge 11+:_ A living strand of ivy twines around the holy symbol, linking it to the deep magic of the woodlands.
+When you cast a divine spell, you may have the spell emanate from any plant you can see.
+So, if you’re far away from a fighter, but she’s got her back to a tree, you can channel your heal spell through the tree and ‘touch’ her from afar.

+**Quirk:** Keeps an elaborate and well-maintained garden.

+---